-If you look for some more quiet areas which are not very touristy, then you should not miss east Bali.
+If you look for more quiet areas that are not very touristy, you should not miss east Bali.
 This is the perfect place to stay at a beautiful bamboo house and relax for a few days.
-Enjoy the less crowded rice fields and enjoy the best view on the volcano.
+Enjoy the less crowded rice fields and enjoy the best view of the volcano.

 Things to do in East Bali

-- Visit the Viewpoint Bukit Cinta to have the best view on Mount Agung
+- Visit the Viewpoint Bukit Cinta to have the best view of Mount Agung

 - Visit the beautiful Ujung Water Palace